RKTHUNDER07/WinterThon-IIT-Ropar---Team-MERNify/README.md

 ---
 ## 📌 Future Enhancements

-* Full ECAPA-TDNN speaker verification integration
 * ML-based spoof classification models
+* Teacher/Admin dashboard
-* Admin dashboard for examiners
+* Voice-based video controls for ViBe platform
-* Cloud deployment (Docker + AWS/GCP)
+* Ambient mode

 ---
 ## 📄 License
 This project is for academic and research purposes.
 Feel free to fork and extend with proper attribution.